DroidDrone/DroidDrone/README.md

 3. **Connect over server** - you start a Server app (Java) on your PC or virtual server and connect both phones to its public IP address.

    ![Server](https://github.com/IvanSchulz/DroidDrone/blob/master/Resources/Screenshots/Scr_server.JPG?raw=true)

+> Java JRE is required to run the server app.
+You can download it from [here](https://www.java.com/en/download/).

 You can also use your home PC as a server, but you have to configure port forwarding (default is 6286 / UDP) in your router and allow this port in the firewall first (and don't forget to turn off the sleep mode...).
 > Of course, your router should have a public IP for it to work, but most internet providers give one.